sgnoohc/TasUtil/README.md

 ### Example: Simple CMS3 looper

-A super simple CMS3 looper looks like this
+A super simple CMS3 looper looks like this.
+(Assuming you have [CORE](https://github.com/cmstas/CORE/) checked out in the current working directory.)

 In a file called ```ScanChain.C``` copy paste the following